Kalmat/PyWinCtl/README.md

 # PyWinCtl

-Cross-Platform module to gather information on and control windows opened on screen.
+Cross-Platform module to get info on and control windows on screen.

-This module is a Python 3 fork from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute
+This module is a Python 3 fork from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute.

+With PyWinCtl you can retrieve info or control windows from other open applications, as well as use it as a cross-platform toolkit to manipulate your own application windows.

 My most sincere thanks and acknowledgement to [macdeport](https://github.com/macdeport) and [holychowders](https://github.com/holychowders) for their help and moral boost.